EIP-7979: Call and Return Opcodes for the EVM

 This is the smallest possible change to the EVM to support calls and returns.

-This proposal introduces two new control-flow opcodes
+This proposal introduces three new control-flow instructions to the EVM:

-3 Likes
+7 Likes

 This EIP is great!
 Puts an important part which EVM is missing that can have immediate benefits, reducing gas costs with backwards compatibility.
 This is awesome.